raptor7197/dots/README.md

 ### Prerequesites

-Make sure you have these installed or dont, im not your mom:
+Make sure you have these installed
 ```bash
 git
 bash